-How to survive a Phoenix summer with kids comes down to having a membership to a nearby indoor activity.
+How to survive a Phoenix summer with kids comes down to having a membership to nearby indoor activities.
 You may already have a membership to, say, The Children’s Museum of Phoenix, which is a fabulous option.
 But if it’s the afternoon, and the kids are driving you crazy, and it’s 30 minutes away — are you really going to drag everyone there?
 I know I wouldn’t.
-A option closer to home, no more than 15 minutes, is what you need.
-For example, we have (and love) a membership to Legoland Discovery Center this year!
-But that’s a 35 minute drive.
-So I also snagged a membership to Party Jungle, which is only 10 minutes away.
-For $9.99/month, the entire household can enjoy the rides and play area and more!
-I know this will be our go to spot when we have just a few hours to kill.
-Trampoline parks are also a great option to expend energy, and will appeal to teenagers as well.
-Not sure what’s nearby?
-Find your city on our main page of activities, and see what is the closest.
+An option closer to home, no more than 15 minutes, is what you need.

 Indoor ice skating

 Have you taken your kids ice skating?
 Yes, Phoenix has several indoor ice skating rinks that offer open skate sessions!
 It’s the perfect way to cool off when it’s 110 outside.
 (In fact, it can be almost too cold if you don’t dress appropriately.
 Be sure to bring pants and a long sleeve shirt or jacket.)
-Ice Den in Scottsdale has been our go to place.
-Check their website for open skate times, which usually last 1.5-2hrs, and will cost under $10/person.
-There are skating supports available for younger children, on a first come first served basis.
-All ages are welcome!
-There’s a snack bar and restrooms available in the lobby.
-Ice rinks can also be found in Peoria, Chandler, Gilbert, Phoenix and Tempe and prices/times will vary.
-Also: with the Pogo Pass, you get one free skate per month (not including $3 skate rental) at Ice Den in Scottsdale or Chandler!
-Not sure what a Pogo Pass is?
-See below!
+Ice Den in Scottsdale has been our go-to place.
+Check their website for open skate times, which usually last 1.5-2hrs.
+There are skating supports available for younger children, on a first-come-first-served basis.

 Try Groupon for a new place

 Feel like shaking it up a bit?
-Get on Groupon as a family and see what piques the interest!
+Get on Groupon as a family and see what piques your interest!
 We like to search generically as “kid activities” with Phoenix as the location.
-At the time of this article publication, there are numerous paintball locations listed, a membership for 4 to the Arizona Science Museum, The Stomping Ground, Odysea Aquarium and Butterfly Wonderland, all three Uptown Jungle locations, many trampoline parks and MORE!
 Search for restaurant deals as well.
 This is a fabulous way to save on local attractions.
 More ideas can be found in our popular blog post outlining 9 Ways to Save on Phoenix Attractions.
-Note: some Groupons has restrictions on days the vouchers can be used, how many you can use in one visit, etc. Read the fine print carefully to avoid any issues.
+Note: some Groupons have restrictions on days the vouchers can be used, how many you can use in one visit, etc. Read the fine print carefully to avoid any issues.

 Your local library